kedro-org/kedro/docs/source/get_started/new_project.md

 ### Project examples

 The CLI offers the option to include example pipelines.
-Your choice of tools determines which spaceflights example starters are provided.
+Your choice of tools determines which spaceflights starter example is provided.
 Here's a guide to understanding which starter examples are used based on your selections:

 * [Default Starter](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pandas) (`spaceflights-pandas`): Used when you select any combination of Linting, Testing, Custom Logging, Documentation, and Data Structure, excluding PySpark and Kedro Viz.
 * [PySpark Starter](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pyspark) (`spaceflights-pyspark`): Chosen when PySpark is selected with any other tools, except Kedro Viz.